Mandrea30/The-Regex-Tutorial/README.md

 * Video Tutorial Link

 ## Description
-gular Expression or Regex, is a string of text patterns which help match, locate and manage text.
+A Regular Expression or Regex, is a string of text patterns which help match, locate and manage text.
 There are several scripting languages that support regex, including: Javascript, PHP, Perl, Python.
 Other general purpose programming languages also suppport regex, like Microsoft Word and Java.

 A Regex expression text contain a sequence of numbers, letter, and special characters such as percentage signs, arrows, dashes, etc. that define a specific search pattern.